What Are the Different Types of Offers in Compromise?

 How Important Is Presentation in an Audit?

-The course of the audit process there’s so much time that’s involved in going through.
+• During the course of the audit process, there’s so much time that’s involved in going through and trying to minimize liability.